Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Model details

-As described, the retrospective prediction algorithm conditions on all of the observations.
+An advantage of the prospective model is that it explicitly expresses the risks of events in terms of known functions of the previously observed biomarkers.
+The form of this dependence is indirectly specified in the retrospective model.
 More recent biomarker values are not as emphasized in the retrospective prediction as they are in the prospective prediction.
 In practice, we found that conditioning on a few proximal observations improves calibration and discrimination in the COVID-19 application.
 To do this, we let $a < t$ be the dimension of the desired subspace of ${Y_{it'}}, t' \leq t$ and let ${A}$ be an $aK \times T_i K$ matrix so that ${Y^*_i }= {A Y_i}$ is taken as the new data.
 For a given type $m$ and date $T_i$ of the future event, the conditional mean and variance of ${Y^*_i }$ can be calculated from the fitted retrospective multivariate linear mixed effects model.
 We combine this local likelihood with the initial probabilities to produce updated probabilities of the type and day of future events.

 \end{appendix}

 \begin{funding} Dr. Zeger was partially supported by NIH Grants P30AR070254, 5UL1TR003098 and 1U54CA260492 and by the Scleroderma Research Foundation Grant IPN 21054327.
 Dr. Garibaldi is a member of the FDA Pulmonary-Asthma Drug Advisory Committee; is a consultant for Janssen Research and Development, LLC; has received speaker fees and served on an advisory panel for Gilead; has received speaker fees from Atea.
 Ms. Bowring is supported by NIH grant T32GM136577.
 Ms.\ Wang is partially supported by the Patrick C. Walsh Prostate Cancer Research Fund.